 Pastoral counseling is a special form of counseling with many unique characteristics and techniques.
 Not only does it have the benefit of the traditional modes of counseling, it also has the benefit of incorporating divine assistance as well as a wealth of historical examples and teachings that date all the way back to the foundation of the world.

 In our counseling classes, we learn that we are called to guide our clients on their journeys.
 We don’t give them advice, but we simply help them along the path to find their path.
 In the pastoral counseling profession, we are blessed to be able to talk about a great source of strength.
 We are allowed the privilege of incorporating faith into practice.
-This includes being able to openly pray with clients, exploring our clients’ faith experience, and guiding them to develop a deeper relationship with Christ through struggles and life experiences.

 A common conundrum for counselors of all types, and health care professionals, is how to handle dual relationships.
 They can be tricky, awkward and uncertain things for everyone.
 What do you do when the person who just told you their hard secrets greets you in the grocery store?

 When Christians (and in particular, Catholics) begin to investigate pastoral counseling as an option for their needs and struggles, one question often arises early in the process: what does pastoral counseling actually look like in practice?
 What makes it different than so-called “regular” counseling?